matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 ### No SATA?
 How could you be _so controversial yet so brave_?

 I've removed my "Cold Storage" 7200 RPM Disk Drives.
-I've also pressed on into the future to remove SATA SSDs. ~~I promise I'll come back for you.~~
+I've also pressed farther into the future and removed SATA SSDs. ~~I promise I'll come back for you.~~

-While looking over a friend's final draft for hardware, they'd opted for this approach.
-I was _vehimetly_ critical.
+While looking over a friend's final draft for hardware, I _vehimetly_ rejected this idea.
 Then I realized it was a good idea and I was wrong.
 I'm not sure how I'll ever recover.

-Here I am, looking like a _horse's ass_, with all my Disk Drives in a NAS _like a fucking animal._
+However, my storage has just been moved into a NAS, rather than discarded all together.
+This is a 1990's Barbie Organ-Bag situation I guess.

 A `tldr` for `m.2 NVMe` - storage devices slot straight into the motherboard and use the faster `PCIe` bus, instead of the usual `SATA` bus.
 It's a very honest name.
 Not great.
 But at least it's specific.
 Here's a really blown out [shitty picture](../../../assets/images/RWB/nvme.jpeg) of my OS Drive.